juyongjiang/awesome-graph-self-supervised-learning-based-recommendation/README.md

 A curated list of awesome Graph & Self-Supervised-Learning-based Recommendation resources.
 Inspired by [awesome-deep-vision](https://github.com/kjw0612/awesome-deep-vision), [awesome-adversarial-machine-learning](https://github.com/yenchenlin/awesome-adversarial-machine-learning), [awesome-deep-learning-papers](https://github.com/terryum/awesome-deep-learning-papers), [awesome-architecture-search](https://github.com/markdtw/awesome-architecture-search), [awesome-self-supervised-learning](https://github.com/jason718/awesome-self-supervised-learning), [awesome-self-supervised-learning-for-graphs](https://github.com/SXKDZ/awesome-self-supervised-learning-for-graphs), and [GNNPapers](https://github.com/juyongjiang/GNNPapers).

+## Introduction
+With the explosive growth of the amount of information on the Internet, recommender systems play a crucial role to alleviate the problem of information overload.
+The graph-based recommendation is a promising method to capture users' dynamic preferences and complex transitions of items in realistic scenarios.
+Besides, to eliminate the problem of label scarcity, self-supervised learning (SSL) has been attracted a lot of research attention and achieved remarkable successes in various fields, e.g. visual, natural language processing, and robotics.
+However, the development of SSL in the recommendation domain is still at a nascent stage.
+Moreover, due to the complexity of users' dynamic interest patterns and item's various attributes, constructing applicative self-supervision signals can extract more meaningful user behavior patterns and further encode the user and item representations effectively.
+This vibrant research direction is termed self-supervised learning-based recommendation.
+This repository provides you with a curated list of awesome Graph & Self-Supervised-Learning-based Recommendation resources.

 ## Contributing

 Please, feel free to send [pull requests](https://github.com/juyongjiang/awesome-graph-based-recommendation/pulls) to add more resources!